Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Introduction

 One convenient testbed for constraining our models is \textit{local} dwarf star-forming galaxies.
-These objects typically display low metallicities and high star-formation rates \citep{Searle:1972,Hunter:1995,Vilchez:1998,Izotov:2002,Izotov:2004,Thuan:2005,Vaduvescu:2007,Shirazi:2012,Annibali:2013,Kehrig:2013,Kehrig:2018,Kehrig:2021,ArroyoPolonio:2024,Hirschauer:2024}, meaning that they are local equivalents for high-redshift star-forming regions.
-Studying them can shed light to the nature of metal-poor massive-star populations which, presumably, contribute to the structure of the galaxy with their radiative, chemical and mechanical feedback.
+These objects typically display low metallicities and high star formation rates \citep{Searle:1972,Hunter:1995,Vilchez:1998,Izotov:2002,Izotov:2004,Thuan:2005,Vaduvescu:2007,Shirazi:2012,Annibali:2013,Kehrig:2013,Kehrig:2018,Kehrig:2021,ArroyoPolonio:2024,Hirschauer:2024}, meaning that they are local equivalents for high-redshift star-forming regions.
+Studying them can shed light on the nature of metal-poor massive-star populations that presumably contribute to the structure of the galaxy with their radiative, chemical, and mechanical feedback.

 In the blue compact dwarf galaxy I~Zw~18 in particular, a high amount of photoionization has been derived from nebular line observations: \citet{Kehrig:2015} reported a \ion{He}{II} ionizing flux of Q$^{obs}_{\ion{He}{II}}$~$=$~1.33$\cdot$10$^{50}$~photons~s$^{-1}$ (see their Sect.\,3.2).
-I~Zw~18 has two large clusters, a North-Western cluster and a South-Wastern cluster.
-Out of these two, only the North-Western cluster was spacially associated with this nebular emission; the total stellar mass of this region is about 300~000~M$_{\odot}$ \citep{Izotov:1998,Lebouteiller:2013}.
+I~Zw~18 has two large clusters: a north-western cluster and a south-western cluster.
+Of these, only the north-western cluster was spatially associated with this nebular emission; the total stellar mass of this region is about 300~000~M$_{\odot}$ \citep{Izotov:1998,Lebouteiller:2013}.
 The high \ion{He}{II} flux was puzzling because it could not be accounted for by the ionization from conventional ionizing sources including standard hot massive stars (\citealt{Kehrig:2015}).